Why We Don’t Give Clients Raw Files: Edited vs Finished Photos

 Monitor Calibration

-Please note that people DON’T use calibrated monitors (and smartphones are even less color correct than a computer monitor); for this reason colors might look off (and darker) on your monitor.
-We created these images for the web; in print they would look totally different and probably worse; this is why we prefer to provide prints rather than digital images.
+Please note that people DON’T use calibrated monitors (and smartphones are even less color correct than a computer monitor); for this reason, colors might look off (and darker) on your monitor.
+This is why we prefer to provide prints rather than digital images.